awsdocs/amazon-cloudfront-developer-guide/doc_source/cnames-and-https-procedures.md

 # Configuring Alternate Domain Names and HTTPS<a name="cnames-and-https-procedures"></a>

-To use alternate domain names in the URLs for your objects and to use HTTPS between viewers and CloudFront, perform the applicable procedures\.
+To use alternate domain names in the URLs for your files and to use HTTPS between viewers and CloudFront, perform the applicable procedures\.

 **Topics**
 + [Requesting Permission to Use Three or More SSL/TLS Certificates](#cnames-and-https-multiple-certificates)